 Finally, make sure that the box "First row as label" is ticked so that Datawrapper correctly assigns the values to the labels.
 Click on "Proceed" and Datawrapper will take you to the next step:

 In this step, you can see four tabs.
 In the first tab, "Chart type", we see a grid of chart types.
 To create a slope chart, we want to choose the chart type "Lines":

 In the second tab, "Refine", we can configure our chart.
 To learn more about each feature, visit the article "Customizing your line chart".
 Here we will talk about the settings that will define a slope chart:

-First, you want to make sure that your x-axis ticks only show the start and the end date.
+First, you want to make sure that your horizontal axis ticks only show the start and the end date.
 To do so, write your start and end date in the "Custom Ticks" field:

-Regarding the y-axis, you want to make sure that the grid labels are outside (you can also set custom ticks here, as we did for our chart):
+Regarding the vertical axis, you want to make sure that the grid labels are outside (you can also set custom ticks here, as we did for our chart):

 The next panel, "Customize lines", let you set line width and colors, to make your statement pop out.
 We explain how to use these settings in the article that's linked above.

 In the panel "Labeling", make sure that the line labels are set to the right (that's the default), and that the label margin is set to 0px:

 In the last panel, turn on "Line symbols".
 Play around to choose a size for these symbols that works best for your chart design: